krlan2789/apps-link/README.md

 4. [Personal Website](https://erlankurnia.github.io) :

-    > A personal website that built using Vue.js and Tailwind CSS
+    > A personal website that built using Vue.js and Tailwind CSS.

     - Vue.js
     - TypeScript